yibo-geomatique/dashboard/README.md

 - Web site draft : md files that are automatically processed to create the html pages of the Web site.

 Most folders follow the same structure :
-- CategoryOfThings.md (eg: Concepts.md, Datasets.md, Datasources.md, ...) : files that contain a register of CategoryOfThings used in the dashboard as well as a description template for specific things belonging to this category (at the end of the file).
+- CategoryOfThings.md (eg: Concepts.md, Datasets.md, Datasources.md, ...) : files that contain a register of CategoryOfThings used in the dashboard as well as a naming policy and description template for specific things belonging to this category (at the end of the file).
 The description of an item (eg: of the concept Suburb) can be either enclosed in the register or be detailed in a separate file in the same folder (see below).
 - SpecificThing.md (eg: Densification.md) : description of a specific item

 The wiki is a textual presentation of the project (redirecting readers to Subdense dashboard website).